oleg-shilo/cs-script.vscode/README.md

 ## Functionality

 - _**Editing**_ <br>
-All C# editing upport available with OmniSharp, including Syntax Highlighting, IntelliSense, Go to Definition, Find All References, etc.
+All C# editing support available with OmniSharp, including Syntax Highlighting, IntelliSense, Go to Definition, Find All References, etc.

 - _**Debugging**_<br>
 Debugging support for .NET (Mono and Desktop CLR).
 This is something that currently  is impossible with other extensions.